 b.
 1988 Garramilla / Larrakia Nation (Darwin, Australia)

 Aida holds a Bachelor’s Degree in Visual Art from Adelaide College of the Arts and an Honours Bachelor's Degree in Visual Art from the University of South Australia.
-Her research into systemic racism in the visual arts, viewed through a postcolonial lens, led to the creation of "Brown Pillars," an art installation c comprised of paintings on unstretched canvas, secured to bamboo structures as a metaphor for scaffolding on which art institutions were built.
+Her research into systemic racism in the visual arts, viewed through a postcolonial lens, led to the creation of "Brown Pillars," an art installation comprised of paintings on unstretched canvas, secured to bamboo structures as a metaphor for scaffolding on which art institutions were built.
 This artwork was written about in Art Collector Magazine and presented as an exhibition for her feature interview with Namila Benson on ABC TV's Artworks.

 The Calamansi Story: Filipino Migrants in Australia by Fides Mae Santos and Grace Guinto, Entree Pinays Pty Ltd, 2023.